mindscan-de/BrightFlux/BrightFlux-Viewer/README.md

 I decided to start with the simplest application possible.

 I will possibly even delete it and restart start from scratch if I'm not satisfied with the outcome, but for now I prefer the end-to-end experience over usability.

+Also I'm not a GUI-guy, so do not expect me to do something fancy right now.
+Maybe later.

+## MVP

+That all said, this "Viewer" should be able to load, ingest and present exactly one file "heart.csv".